-HTMLTagParameter is a WORD comprised of the bit fields documented below: Destination, TagType, and Other Flags.
-This parameter SHOULD NOT be emitted <1>, except as specified in section -o.
+HTMLTagParameter is a WORD comprised of the bit fields documented in this section: Destination, TagType, and other flags.
+This parameter SHOULD NOT be emitted $\leq 1 >$ , except as specified in 3.1.4.3.
 Although HTMLTagParameter is defined in terms of bitmasks, it appears in the document as a decimal value.